-The first thing I was struck by when I entered Ben and Adalia’s house was the lack of any toys in view.
+The first thing I was struck by when I entered BEN! and Iris’s house was the lack of any toys in view.
 Now, don’t get me wrong, Percy has toys, I just didn’t see any.
-Adalia and I have chatted about our mutual minimalistic approach to toys, but when visiting I got to see it in action.
+Iris and I have chatted about our mutual minimalistic approach to toys, but when visiting I got to see it in action.

-One of his favorite “toys” while I was visiting were cans of cat food.
-He loved collecting them, stacking them on different surfaces.
+One of his favorite “toys”, while I was visiting, was cans of cat food.
+He loved collecting them, and stacking them on different surfaces.
 The raised lip meant they were easier to stack than traditional blocks.
 Perfect for a 20-month-old.

 The best part?
-They aren’t contibuting to clutter in the house and he gets a fresh set to play with every week!
+They aren’t contributing to clutter in the house and he gets a fresh set to play with every week!